NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.3.md

 ## Autocompletion for emojis

 ## Accent color
+Tired of our branded blue color in the app?
+No problem, we got you covered.
+We love all colors, and now you can select accent color used throughout the app from the color picker, just navigate to _Settings -> Appearance -> Accent Color_.

 ## Subtasks completion progress for Kanban cards
+Have you ever been wondered how many subtasks in your Kanban card left to finish?
+We bet you do.
+Now you can quickly check this information from the Kanban board view without opening the card details dialog.
+We provided a progress ring for a visual representation as well as the number of total and completed tasks.

 ## Other notable features
 - New appearance setting: "Show page title on print".